Once a month on the 4th Tuesday of the month.

 from your personal “collection.”

-Secret Sisters – draw a name and bring your Secret Sister a gift or two related to her quilting desires or other hobbies she likes to participate in.
+Secret Pal – draw a name and bring your Secret Pal a gift or two related to her quilting desires or other hobbies she likes to participate in.

 Raffle Basket—Tickets for this raffle do not require a monetary donation, We draw from Member in attendance at the meetings.

 years, having begun in 2007.
 Every member is encouraged to enter quilts